 A study of the existing disparities between developed and less developed countries, problems faced by less developed countries, historical and modern theories regarding economic development, and an introduction to growth theory.
 Prerequisites: ECON 102 and junior standing.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Offered every other year.